Justy-11/R4D/README.md

 Note:
 - for drowsiness detection - download and run -01, 00, 01, 07, 08, and 09 (rest of the files contain the manual process of training and finding the best model - not necessary).
 - Directories used to save the data also given, if needed you can change those directory structures.
-Make sure to update the directory paths in the files.
+Make sure to update dataset and directory paths in the files.

 ## License 📜